srkds/stripe-integration-react/README.md

 - react-stripe-checkout for frontend

-secret keys goes to backend
+Secret keys goes to backend
-publishable key goes to frontend
+Publishable key goes to frontend

-to generate keys go to stripe developer home select apikeys then publishable key> click on three dots and click on revoke key
+To generate keys go to stripe developer home select `apikeys` then `publishable key`> click on `three dots` and click on `revoke key`

-and for secret key > click on three dots and click on revoke key
+And for secret key > click on `three dots` and click on `revoke key`